How to Spend 4 Days in Dubai: The Perfect Dubai Itinerary

 My personal recommendation is to visit at sunrise instead of sunset because this way you’ll have fewer crowds and have a more peaceful experience.
 The light is incredible for photographs.

 A 10-minute walk away, the Burj Khalifa/Dubai Mall metro station is the closest public transport option.
-Alternatively, there is masses of parking at the mall.
+Alternatively, there are masses of parking at the mall.

 Burj Park by Emaar